stefanodesaraca/Web-Scraping-and-Sentiment-Analysis-with-VADER-and-roBERTa/README.md

 ### 3. IMPORTANT: Trustpilot's pages HTML tags can change overtime, thus if the code happens to not be able to parse the HTML code that's likely the problem.
 ### 4. Keep an eye on the countryCodesISO3166.csv file containing ISO3166 country codes.
 Because there are many files like this around I got one from online and added some missing countries.
 Be sure that none are missing, otherwise the data insertion in the db won't be possible.
 ### 5. Install all the libraries required to run the code.
-### 6. Do not delete intervals.txt files, otherwise you might not be able to parse all files
+### 6. Do not delete intervals.txt files, otherwise you might not be able to parse all of the HTML files

 <br>